Alexey Schastny: Life

-Schastny however fell foul of Trotsky and was arrested on 27 May 1918.
+Schastny however fell foul of Trotsky and was arrested on 27 May 1918 for high treason.
 Trotsky declared at his trial that: "Schastny strongly and steadily deepened the gulf between the navy and the Soviet government.
 Wreaking havoc, he has consistently put forward his candidature for the role of saviour.
-He was the vanguard of the conspiracy of the officers of the mine divisions, he openly put forward the slogan ‘dictatorship of the fleet’.”Schastny was sentenced to death and shot 22 June 1918.
+He was the vanguard of the conspiracy of the officers of the mine divisions, he openly put forward the slogan ‘dictatorship of the fleet’.”Schastny was sentenced to death and shot on the orders of the Revolutionary tribunal on 22 June 1918.

+In his testimony before the Revolutionary Military Tribunal, Trotsky referenced accounts of other naval commanders such as Admiral Zelyonoy that Shchastny had made unauthorised orders to blow up Fort Ino, disobeyed orders to negotiate with German command, possessed implicatory documents in his briefcase and refused to arrest several naval mutineers who sought to openly overthrow the Soviet government with a proposed resolution for a "dictatorship of the Baltic fleet".

+According to Dmitrii Fedotoff-White, an officer in the Tsarist Navy and supporter of the White Army, Schastny had expressed anti-Bolshevik sentiments and had threatened in early 1918 that the Baltic Navy would bring the Soviet government to an end.

 Schastny was married to Antonina Nikolayevna (née Priyemskaya) and had two children; a daughter Galina (1913–1982) and a son Lev (1915-2002).
 Schastny was rehabilitated after the fall of the Soviet Union.
 A street was named after him in his native Zhytomyr in 1992.